fire-eggs/DarkThumbs/README.md

+I no longer have the energy or motivation to work on this project.
+Forks are encouraged.

 # DarkThumbs
 Thumbnail preview support for ebooks and various archive formats in Windows File Explorer.
 V2.0 adds DJVU and 7Z/CB7 support!
 V2.1 fixes broken CB7 support, adding it as a selectable option.